openhabfoundation/openhabfoundation.github.io/privacy.md

 ### Apple iOS App

-The IOS app does not need any special rights on your iOS device.
+The iOS app does not need any special rights on your iOS device.

-In case of errors, Firebase Crash Reporting is used to provide the developers with information about the problem.
+In case of errors, Firebase Crashlytics is used to provide the developers with information about the problem.
 This information helps to solve problems and improve the app and our services.
+Firebase Crashlytics is a service provided by Google Inc. In case of malfunction or failure, the following information is transmitted to Firebase Crashlytics:

+- Crashlytics Installation UUIDs
+- Crash traces
+- Breakpad minidump formatted data

-Firebase Crash Reporting is a service provided by Google Inc. Further information about handling user data can be found at <https://firebase.google.com/docs/crash>.
+Further information about handling user data can be found at <https://firebase.google.com/support/privacy>.
+The transfer of information about crashes and malfunctions to the Firebase Crashlytics service is disabled by default and can be changed in the Application settings.

 The app uses the Apple push notification service (APNS) to send messages from your openHAB Server and the cloud service to your iOS device.
-APNS a service provided by Apple Inc. 1 Infinite Loop, Cupertino, California, USA, 95014.
+APNS is a service provided by Apple Inc. 1 Infinite Loop, Cupertino, California, USA, 95014.
 You can find more information about APNS at <https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html>.

 ### Microsoft Windows App